giellalt/speech-smj/docs/Rewrite_to_IPA.md

 # Outputting IPA

-We need a very simple tool that will take a VISLCG3 stream, and for each cohort only output the `Phon` strings  (possibly with the plain-text input as comments, for debugging).
+We need a very simple tool that will take a VISLCG3 stream, and for each cohort only output the `Phon` strings  (possibly with the plain-text wordform as comment, for debugging).

 Given this input: